Black Bean Veggie Burgers

 Updated on Mon, 07 Jul 2025 10:06:31 GMT

-A black bean veggie burger with avocado and tomato.
-Save
+A black bean veggie burger on a plate.
+Save to Pinterest

 Black bean veggie burgers are my go-to option when I want something hearty and protein-packed but still packed with flavor and vegetables These patties are great for a cookout or a simple weeknight dinner and offer the kind of satisfying bite I used to miss from veggie burgers I tried before